 Thirty-five minutes into the first half and drama unfolded as four players received yellow cards.

 The second half began with Brentford getting back into the game and scoring.
 Number 12 thundered it in, with the keeper unable to get a hand on it.
-The score went to 2-1, Brentford looked optimistic.
-While Brentford looked like they were defending better, the baggies scored again making the score 3-1 to West Brom.
+While Brentford looked like they were defending better, the baggies scored again making the score 3-0 to West Brom.
 Early into the second half, Brentford made two substitutions.
 Number 12 wanted to make a mark but missed an open goal.
 After the miss, West Brom bagged another goal, Number 12 for West Brom crossed it in, Brentford defence was lacking, and they seemed to have missed the mark on that goal.

 Shortly before the final whistle, West Brom changed their keeper and saw one of their shots block by Number 10 for Brentford.
 However, the efforts of number 10 didn’t last as West Brom scored their final goal.